python-discord/bot/report.md

 Show the comments that describe the requirements for the coverage:
 - For `utils/helpers.py`, the functions are fairly straightforward.
 The requirements were already well documented in the one-line docstrings.
 The only caveat here is the `has_lines` function, which ignores one `\n` character from the end of the string when counting the number of lines.
+- For `infraction_edit@infraction/management.py`, there were no tests before but the documentation of the function was clear and helped in creating the requirements, e.g.:
+    - The function should raise a BadArgument when a duration and a reason is not provided.
+    - The function should not allow editing the duration of a warning or note infraction.
+    - The function should not allow editing the duration of an expired infraction.
+    - The function should call the `api_client.patch` method to update an infraction when a new reason is provided.

 Report of old coverage:
 ```
 Name                          Stmts   Miss Branch BrPart  Cover   Missing
 -----------------------------------------------------------------------------------
 bot/utils/helpers.py             23      8      4      1    67%   19, 25-28, 38-43
+infraction_edit@management.py    51     51     26      0     0%   192-281
 ```

 Report of new coverage: